Graduate and Professional Education

 USC is a major research university providing diverse academic programs.
 As such it has evolved into a complex organization.
 The basic underlying principle in its organization is simple: groups of faculty with similar areas of knowledge and interest are grouped together to form departments or schools.
 The faculty in these units work together in determining the courses to be offered, requirements for degrees, and the content and rationale underlying their curricula.

-The basic graduate degrees are the Master of Arts, Master of Science and the Doctor of Philosophy.
+The basic graduate degrees are the Master of Arts, Master of Science, the Doctor of Philosophy and the professional doctoral degree.
+At USC there are approximately nine professional doctoral degrees, including law, dentistry and medicine.
 The Master of Arts degree is normally given for study in the humanities and social sciences.
 All Master of Arts degrees fall under the jurisdiction of the Graduate School.

 At USC, the Master of Science degree is normally given for study in the natural sciences and engineering.
 Some of the Master of Science degree programs and several specialized master's degree programs are also under the jurisdiction of the Graduate School.